Crochet Tulip Keychain – Free Amigurumi Flower Pattern

 Assembly

-Lightly stuff the flower with fiberfill and sew it closed at the marked red points as shown in photo 1.
+Lightly stuff the tulip flower with fiberfill.
+Sew the opening closed at the marked points, as shown in Photo 1.

-Attach the stem to the keychain clasp as shown in photo 3.
+Attach the stem chain to the keychain clasp, as shown in Photo 3.

-Insert the hook under the front loops in the middle section where you made slip stitches when crocheting the leaves (see photo 4), and pull the stem through (see photo 5).
+Insert your hook under the front loops in the middle section of the leaves, where you made the slip stitches.
+Pull the stem chain through the leaves, as shown in Photos 4 and 5.

-If you have any questions about the tutorial, please contact me here, and I’ll get right back to you.
+If you have any questions while following this tutorial, feel free to contact me here and I’ll do my best to help.

 Comments (0)